Everything You Need to Know About How to Train a Puppy (or dog!)

 4. Leash Training: Walking Politely on a Leash

-Leash training teaches your puppy to walk calmly by your side without pulling or lunging.
+Leash training a puppy teaches your dog to walk calmly by your side without pulling or lunging.

 Introducing the Leash